orbeon/orbeon-forms-doc/form-runner/api/persistence/lease.md

     value="true"/>
 ```

-If your implementation advertises itself as supporting the lease feature, it must implement two additional methods, `LOCK` and `UNLOCK`, as described below. `LOCK` and `UNLOCK` are seen as an extension of the CRUD operations, so are issued to `/crud/$app/$form/data/$document/data.xml`.
+If your implementation advertises itself as supporting the Lease feature, it must implement two additional methods, `LOCK` and `UNLOCK`, as described below. `LOCK` and `UNLOCK` are seen as an extension of the CRUD operations, so are issued to `/crud/$app/$form/data/$document/data.xml`.

 ## The LOCK method